 - Know Your Customer (KYC) Form – available from the bank, requiring personal information

 - Signature Specimen (SS) Card – available from the bank

 - In addition, it is highly recommended (though not always essential) to take along a copy of tenancy or lease agreement showing proof of address in Oman, and to supply recent bank statements and a letter of reference from an expat's bank back home

 The three main types of bank account in Oman are:

 ►Savings accounts: These are ideal for customers looking to save on a regular basis, as they offer decent interest rates.
-Some banks only offer limited access to funds and do not provide debit card facilities to savings account holders
+Some banks offer only limited access to funds and do not provide debit card facilities to savings account holders.

 Taxes in Oman

 One of the great incentives for expats moving to Oman is that there is no personal or income tax levied against monthly salaries.
 There are no tax forms to be completed, and no returns to file with the Ministry of Finance.
 The only possible deduction from an Omani salary will be a 6.5 percent contribution to a social security fund for welfare benefits and old age pensions, but some employers waive this obligation too.

 Expats are strongly advised to research whether a double taxation avoidance agreement (DTAA) exists between Oman and their country of origin.
 If no such agreement exists, they will have to pay tax in their country of origin on the money they earn in Oman.